tustin2121/James_Somerton_Transcripts/_videos/m8DRQ9-sCSI.md

 <compare>
 <james {% include timecode %}>

 So, does Sherlock love John?
 Yes.
 He might be the only person he *does* love.
 Does John love Sherlock?
 Everyone certainly seems to *think* he does.
 Is it ever confirmed, really, one way or another? *Of course not*, because confirming it one way or another means that you might lose one group of fans or another.
 The oblivious straights or the love struck shippers.
 They knew better.
 They knew how to queer bait, and become an international hit show doing it.
-Plus, it's extra egregious because one of the shows creators, Mark Gatiss, is gay himself!
+Plus, it's extra egregious because one of the show's creators, Mark Gatiss, is gay himself!

 <u>[Sighs heavily.]</u>
 {% assign timecode = "49:26" %}